lunduniversity/introprog/autotranslate/README.md

   reordered span through)?
 - `enChrome` (`Main.scala`) — literal `.replace` over each mirror; order-sensitive for overlapping keys (e.g. the `Resource Time`→`Tutorial` + trailing-`s` plural trick in §3/strand-2).

+### 7.7 Cache-key normalization (why edits don't cascade)

+The translate cache is keyed on the unit's *masked* form, which contains `__C<n>__` placeholders numbered **globally** across a file.
+A naive cache keyed on that form is fragile: inserting one `\ifswedish` clamp shifts every downstream placeholder number, so every downstream unit's key changes and re-translates — an expensive whole-file cascade (this actually happened: one clamp → 74 model calls).
+The fix is `Latex.normalize`, which renumbers a masked string's placeholders to **local** order-of-appearance (`__C0__`, `__C1__`, …) and returns the `local→global` map:

+- `translate()` keys the cache on `normalize(sv)`; on a hit it `denormalize`s the stored value back to this unit's global numbers (then `restore` swaps in the spans); on a miss it stores the model output `globalToLocal`-renumbered.
+So the key is independent of global numbering — a clamp re-translates only the *changed* unit.
+- `normalize` is **idempotent** (already-local text is unchanged), so `loadCache` migrates the committed cache in place with **zero model calls** — and de-dups identical-prose units that differed only in numbering (the cache shrank ~30% on adoption).
+Collision rule: prefer a real translation over a Swedish fallback (value == key).
+- Reviewer checks: does `denormalize` leave unknown locals untouched (no crash)?
+Is the round-trip exact for a unit with reordered placeholders in the value?
+Does migration ever merge two *different* translations of the same normalized key (only when prose is genuinely identical — then either is correct)?
+- Not yet applied to `codeCache` (code-comment prose) — same fix would port if it ever cascades.